Join The Movement

 Jamie was given a rare opportunity to change her life before being incarcerated.
 She credits her family with providing the support she needed to get herself sober and stay that way.
 After completing rehab, she lived in a clean in sober environment until she got herself on her feet.
 This experience made such and impact on Jamie's life that she maintained her sobriety through trial and sentencing five years later.
 She's now fifteen years sober and pending parole from prison.
 She's tentatively scheduled to be released in June of 2017; after which she will be working on this project from the outside.

 Most of the women in prison are not as fortunate as Jamie is.
 They do not have opportunities to get clean and sober before entering prison.
 They do not have not adequate preparation to lead productive and healthy lives upon release.
 Yet what if those resources were available to more women?
 Call it optimism or ambition, but After Orange believes that people can change if given the opportunity.
 With a bit of direction and community support, more women will experience success and fewer will return to criminal lifestyles.

-Cassandra and Jamie sincerely thank everyone for supporting this project.
+Cassandra and Jamie sincerely thank everyone for supporting the house.
 The first season of After Orange generated positive feedback and inspired them to do more.
-Now, our transitional home is up and running and womens' lives are being changed.
-Cassandra and Jamie look forward to sharing their remarkable stories with you.
+Now, Cassandra continues to document programs around the country that are making a difference in this cause.